Holy Angel University: Juan D. Nepomuceno Center for Kapampangan Studies

+On March 21-22, 2024, CKS spearheaded the First International Conference on Kapampangan Cuisine and Food Tourism at HAU.
+It featured 35 parallel sessions and 10 plenary sessions on Pampanga’s culinary history, culture, food, and traditions.
+In the 1600s, Pampanga became the “food basket.”
+The titles of Pampanga as “Culinary Capital of the Philippines” and “Culinary Heartland of the Philippines” came from popular acclaim and an article by Condé Nast.
+'The future of Kapampangan food is bright,' said chef Jam Melchor, Philippine Culinary Heritage Movement founder.

 Academics

 As a Roman Catholic learning institution, aside from the major and professional subjects, all undergraduate students are required to take 12 units of Catholic Theology classes.
 The students are also required to attend 8 units of physical education class, and a choice from ROTC, civic welfare service training (CWTS) and literacy training service (LTS).
 The university is home to eight undergraduate colleges, with the School of Business and Accountancy as the oldest.
 The university also has a high school and laboratory elementary school.

 The Commission on Higher Education granted autonomous status to the university and recognized three of its programs as Centers of Development, namely in Business Administration, Industrial Engineering and Teacher Education.
 It is also accredited by the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU) and the International Assembly for Collegiate Business Education (IACBE).